sara-nl/clouddocs/UvA-course-20160615/partB.markdown

 ### Next: Extras
-You have completed part B of the Tutorial [TUDelft course 2016-04-13](.).
+You have completed part B of the Tutorial [UvA course 2016-06-15](.).
 If you want more of the HPC Cloud, see the [Extras part](extras).